Waterproofing Suspended Concrete Slab

 7. Leave to cure for a period of 3 days minimum before the laying of the tile bed.

-Sealing a suspended Concrete Slab with Drizoro Maxseal Super
+Sealing a suspended Concrete Slab From the ROOF TOP with Drizoro Maxseal Super

 Part 1: Waterproofing the Suspended Concrete Slab- This way is to spread the Drizoro Maxseal Super below the slab itself before the pour.